 Given limited capacity, MedTech admission criteria are highly selective.
 Requirements include strong academicqualifications, proficiency in the English language, and a successful facetoface interview with the MedTech faculty.

-Students are admitted to the common core program, or directly to Engeneering computer programs (having completed a “Licence” or two years of preparatory studies).
+Students are admitted to the common core program, or directly to renewable energy engineering programs (having completed a “Licence” ortwo years of preparatory studies).

 I had my Baccalaureate with Honors from the" Pères Blancs "high school.
 I did not originally plan to join a private university, but because I did not get the choice of university I was hoping for, I decided to explore other opportunities.
 I heard about MedTech as the only English Speaking Engineering school in Tunisia.
 When I visited the campus, I was fascinated by the Laboratories and infrastructure.

 That is how I decided to join MedTech and I do not regret it!
 I benefit from a unique study experience especially that it will allow me to enroll in the Renewable Energies specialization.

 We are proud to have the 3+2 partnership program with MedTech.
 It is a graduate master’s cooperation degree between MedTech and the University of Michigan.
 We offer at the University of Michigan multiple options for MedTech students (such as Computer Information Science, Industrial Engineering, Electrical Engineering and Mechanical Engineering), so they could choose and pursue their Master degree at the specialization that they want.
 Moreover, they are offered the possibility to continue a Ph.D program at the University of Michigan.

 The collaboration between MedTech and the University of Michigan Dearborn offers new opportunities and perspectives for MedTech students.

 The University of Michigan is known to be a top ranked university and we chose MedTech for the quality of its engineering programs and its teaching faculty and environment.

 This partnership will be beneficial for both institutions and I’m positive that this program will host very brilliant MedTech students.